tomeshnet/p2p-internet-workshop/module-5/presentation/part-1/speed-test.md

-# Speed Test
+# Speed test

-Using www.speedtest.net run a speed test with available public wifi.
+Using [speedtest.net](https://www.speedtest.net), run a speed test with available public WiFi:

-  - Run speedtest.net on a single device
+- Run speed test from a single device
-  - Run speedtest.net on two devices
+- Run speed test from two devices simultaneously
-  - Run speedtest.net on any several devices
+- Run speed test from several devices simultaneously

-If the speed test is using uses the full internet connection, each additional user running a speed test should cut the speed for everyone.

-If it does not it could indicate
+If the speed test is using the full internet connection, each additional user running a speed test should cut the speed for everyone.
+If it does not, it could indicate:

-  - Wireless Bottleneck
+- Wireless bottleneck
-  - Server Bottleneck
+- Server bottleneck
-  - Bandwith Limiting
+- Per device bandwidth limit